PSV-108 WHAT IS A “SHADOW”

 • It is possible the official may have an amateur radio license but their job requires them to do other things than to monitor the radio.
 The Shadow works as a filter to sift out the communications the official needs to hear.

-• Because the person being shadowed will usually be involved in some important activity, the shadow should be mostly unobtrusive in the vicinity of the person, interjecting only when communications to the official or information the official should be made aware are needed.
-Also to provide communication as requested by their official.
-This unobtrusive responsibility will define the type of equipment needed.
+• Because the person being shadowed will usually be involved in some important activity, the shadow should be mostly unobtrusive in the vicinity of the person, interjecting only when communications to the official or information the official should be made aware of needs to be communicated.
+Also, the shadow will establish communications with other officials as requested by their official.

 RESPONSIBILITIES/DUTIES: